apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

 ## Security

-Access is granted the following settings in `application.properties` file.
 The `/status` endpoint is always protected by an IP pattern.
 The other administrative endpoints however can optionally be protected by the CAS server.
 Failing to secure these endpoints via a CAS instance will have CAS fallback onto the IP range.